 The academic program consists of four weeks of instruction and a study tour to political, economic, and cultural institutions in some of the major European cities within EU institutions.
 Each student must complete assignments as outlined in their specific course descriptions.
 Applications for the International Business and Political Science tracks are reviewed and evaluated separately by their respective faculty.

-IB 399 Economics of European Integration
+BUS3002 Economics of European Integration

-This program is open to all Penn State students with a minimum 2.75 grade point average.
-Prerequisites are ECON 002 or ECON 102 and ECON 004 or ECON 104
+ECON 002 or ECON 102 and ECON 004 or ECON 104.

 Housing and Meals